akkiirah/TitlelessWindows/README.md

 -----

 ### One more tip:
+> This is for if you have changed `$styleToRemove` during the installation part!

 - For some reason, this script doesn't completely remove the title bar.
 There will still be around 10 pixels left.
 It is possible to reduce this to almost 0 by changing `PaddedBorderWidth` to 0 in `Computer\HKEY_CURRENT_USER\Control Panel\Desktop\WindowMetrics` in your registry.
 > However i must inform you that editing your registry might produce unwanted side effects or endanger your system.